GeertJohan/go.hid/readme.md

 }
 ```

+### License:
+The go code in this project is licenced under a a Simplified BSD license.
+Please read the [LICENSE file][LICENSE].

 ### TODO:
 At this point, the package works for linux with hidraw.
 hidapi itself is already cross-platform, so making this package work cross-platform shouldn't be a lot of work.